 Staying Active to Enjoy Your Later Years

 Under normal conditions, fitness is simply a matter of "use it or lose it."
-Using your muscles makes them stronger and more efficient.
+This is even more true when you are older.
 Much of the frailty that accompanies old age is due to lack of use.
+But even at older ages using your muscles makes them stronger and more efficient.
 The good new is, if you have not stayed physically active over the years, you can still get your body working smoothly again.

 Reasons to Welcome an Active Life

 In addition to keeping your motor running and your body ready for action, exercise helps ward off a number of diseases that are associated with aging.
-Exercise can help to prevent:
+Exercise can help to control:

 Learning About Good Exercises

 A well-rounded exercise program includes aerobic exercise, strength training, and stretching exercises.
-If you are new to exercise, you will need to start slow and build up to the recommendations listed below.
+If you are new to exercise, you will need to start slowly and build up to the recommendations listed below.

-Stretching exercises are important for keeping your muscles flexible and your joints strong with a good range of motion.
-You can do stretching exercises everyday.
+Stretching exercises are important for keeping your muscles flexible and strong and your joints with a good range of motion.
+You can do stretching exercises every day.